 (o) [Surface water runoff from the fill shall be diverted off the fill to properly designated channels which will pass safely the peak runoff from a 100-year precipitation event.
 Diversion design shall comply with § 90.104 and § 90.105 (relating to stream channel diversions).]
-Surface water runoff from the fill shall be collected in properly designed channels toward properly designed channels constructed in natural ground or engineered fill of inert material along the periphery of the fill.
+Surface water runoff from the fill shall be diverted collected off the fill in properly designed channels toward properly designed channels constructed in natural ground or engineered fill of inert material along the periphery of the fill.
 The channels must safely pass the peak runoff from a 100-year precipitation event.